xemle/home-gallery-doc/source/faq/index.rst

 The image similarity or reverse image search works through a pretrained image net of machine learning.
-It uses pretrained Google's mobilenet to extract an similarity vector which is than compared agains other images.
+It uses pretrained Google's mobilenet to extract a similarity vector which is than compared agains other images.

 In detail is uses the embeddings layer for the similarity vector and optimizes (or reduces the size) for the browser.
 The embeddings layer is retrieved